 You will experience pain after your surgery.
 Pain of varying intensity and duration may occur and persist after surgery.
-If you are a chronic pain patient followed by a pain therapy practitioner, you may be asked to see this practitioner preoperatively to assist you in the management of your pain disorder in the postoperative period.
-Chronic pain may occur very infrequently because of nerves becoming trapped in scar tissue or due to tissue stretching.
+If you are a chronic pain patient who sees a pain therapy practitioner, you may be asked to see this practitioner preoperatively to assist you in the management of your pain disorder in the post-operative period.
+Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue or due to tissue stretching.

 There are nerve endings that may become involved with healing scars from surgery.
-While there may not be a major nerve injury, small nerve endings may become too active during the healing period producing a painful or oversensitive area due to the small sensory nerves involved with scar tissue.
-Often, massage and early nonsurgical intervention resolve this.
+While there may not be a major nerve injury, the small nerve endings during the healing period may become hyperactive, producing a painful or oversensitive area due to the small sensory nerve being involved with the scar tissue.
+Often, massage and early non-surgical intervention resolves this.
 It is important to discuss postsurgical pain with your surgeon.